Skip to main content

 In both cases, any excess quantity invested above these amounts cannot be transferred to future fiscal years.

 Important : This last limit is independent of the limit of 9,040 euros established for the remaining deductible concepts for investment in habitual residence.
-Consequently, if the right to deduction for amounts destined to carry out works and installations to adapt the taxpayer's habitual residence for reasons of disability were present with the right to deduction for investment in habitual residence, the amounts invested in acquisition would give the right to deduction up to the maximum amount of 9,040 euros and those used in adaptation works and installations would give the right, in turn, to a deduction up to the maximum amount of 12,080 euros.
+Consequently, if the right to deduction for amounts used to carry out works and installations to adapt the taxpayer's habitual residence for reasons of disability were to concur with the right to deduction for investment in habitual residence, the amounts invested in acquisition would give the right to deduction up to the maximum amount of 9,040 euros and those used in works and installations for adaptation would give the right, in turn, to deduction up to the maximum amount of 12,080 euros.